justarandomgeek/vscode-factoriomod-debug/doc/language.md

     * `__DebugAdapter`
     * `__Profiler`
   * `"Lua.runtime.version"` will be set to `"Lua 5.2"`
-  * `"Lua.diagnostics.disable"` will have `"lowercase-global"` added to avoid warnings on various factorio api objects

 Further advanced language features are also enabled by [the Factorio Sumneko Lua Plugin](https://github.com/JanSharp/FactorioSumnekoLuaPlugin) which may be additionally installed in conjunction with thes files to improve handling of `require`s, `global`, `on_event` and `remote.call`.